krakrukra/PocketAdmin/extra/wiki/layouts.md

 If "USE_LAYOUT **s**" pre-configuration command is present in config.txt,
 the default US keyboard layout is replaced with the new one.
 You need to
-have the necessary layout file in /kblayout/ directory and specify it's
+have the necessary layout file in /kblayout/ directory on the device and
-filename as argument to the command, e.g. "USE_LAYOUT fr_FR".
-Device then
+specify it's filename as argument to the command, e.g. "USE_LAYOUT fr_FR".
-will get new layout data from that file.
-Keep in mind that the filename
+Device then will get new layout data from that file.
+Keep in mind that
-must be in 8.3 format, and only lowercase letters a-z, upepercase letters
+the filename must be in 8.3 format, and only lowercase letters a-z,
-A-Z, digits 0-9, underscore and dot symbols are allowed.
+upepercase letters A-Z, digits 0-9, underscore and dot symbols are allowed.

 Keyboard layout files are used as a mapping of ASCII-printable
 characters (used in payload scripts) into HID keycodes along with